The Glass Shield

 The Glass Shield is a 1994 American crime drama film co-written and directed by Charles Burnett.
-It stars Michael Boatman and Lori Petty as rookie Deputy Sheriff's who uncover a conspiracy around the arrest of a suspect (Ice Cube).
+It stars Michael Boatman and Lori Petty as rookie Deputy Sheriffs who uncover a conspiracy around the arrest of a suspect (Ice Cube).
 After a festival run, it was released in the United States on June 2, 1995, and grossed $3.3 million.

 Plot

 John "J. J." Johnson is a rookie Deputy Sheriff in the Los Angeles Sheriff's Department.
 Because of his inexperience and race, he experiences tension with his white colleagues as their first black deputy.
 Although he initially clashes with Deputy Deborah Fields, the department's first female deputy, they strike up a friendship.
 While on patrol, Johnson backs up Deputy Bono when he stops a black man, Teddy Woods, at a gas station.
 When Bono runs Woods' drivers license, he finds a warrant for his arrest.
-Woods reveals he has a stolen pistol in his car, and the Deputy Sheriff's arrest him.
+Woods reveals he has a stolen pistol in his car, and the Deputy Sheriffs arrest him.

 Deputy Fields is the second deputy to the scene of a murder, but Detectives Baker and Hall dismiss her observations.
 Mr. Greenspan says a black man murdered his wife in a botched robbery, and the detectives pressure Woods to confess after they trace his stolen pistol to the murder.
 Woods defiantly proclaims his innocence, frustrating his lawyer, James Locket, who advises him to show less attitude in court.
 At the same time, community activist Reverend Banks raises awareness of the death of a black prisoner whom he believes to have been murdered by the police while in custody.
 Johnson dismisses the concerns of his family and girlfriend, saying there is no evidence of this.

 While coaching Bono on what to say at the trial, Johnson's commander, Clarence Massey, learns that Bono stopped Woods because of his race.
 Frustrated, Massey instructs him to come up with a better excuse.
 Bono suggests a traffic violation and later requests that Johnson back him up.
 Johnson agrees, and Massey praises him for his loyalty and dependability while chastising Fields for her refusal to fit in better.
 At the trial, Locket points out holes in the police testimony, making Johnson wonder if he made the right decision.
 Fields joins Johnson in investigating what really happened.
 With help from a whistleblower, they discover numerous cover-ups that involve Baker, Hall, and Massey.